Chemical storage: Types of facilities

 Due to chemicals' varying properties, many types of facilities are needed.
 Chemical storage facilities must be adequately maintained to prevent and mitigate their hazards.
 Accidental spillage or mixing of chemicals can be hazardous.

 Shelving

 Shelving must be stable, constructed of a material that is compatible with the chemicals stored on it, and not loaded beyond its rated capacity.
 It is recommended not to store heavy containers on the highest shelves.
-Storing chemicals under a sink is not recommended, with the exception of compatible cleaning agents and non-hazardous chemicals.
+Storing chemicals under sinks is generally discouraged due to moisture exposure, except in the case of non-hazardous cleaning agents.

 Cabinetry

 Chemical storage cabinets are usually suited for specific classes of chemicals.
 Acid cabinets, for example, consist of corrosion-resistant materials and sealing to prevent the leakage of fumes.
 Some institutions recommend a tray to contain any spillage and regular checks for any sign of corrosion.
 Flammable solvent cabinets are produced from specialized wood or metal able to resist fire for at least 30 minutes.
 For example, a flammable liquid is any liquid that has a flash point lower than 93 C. Corrosive storage cabinets are designed for storing corrosive or oxidizing liquids.
 They contain a single-piece, leak-proof floor pan to contain spills, must be vented to the fume hood or the lab exhaust system, and their interior is constructed of corrosive-resistant materials.
 Wooden cabinets provide excellent strength for storing corrosives.
 Their laminate finish offers a high level of chemical durability.